GateNLP/wpextract/docs/advanced/library.md

 Use the [`wpextract.WPDownloader`][wpextract.WPDownloader] class.

-Possible customisations include:
+Compared to the CLI, you can:

-- Implement highly custom request behaviour by subclassing [`RequestSession`][wpextract.dl.RequestSession] and passing to the `session` parameter.
+- implement highly custom request behaviour by subclassing [`RequestSession`][wpextract.dl.RequestSession] and passing to the `session` argument.

 ## Extractor

 Use the [`wpextract.WPExtractor`][wpextract.WPExtractor] class.

+Compared to the CLI, you can:

-When using this approach, it's possible to use [customised translation pickers](../advanced/multilingual.md#adding-support) by passing subclasses of [`LanguagePicker`][wpextract.parse.translations.LangPicker] to the
+ - set [customised translation pickers](../advanced/multilingual.md#adding-support) by passing subclasses of [`LanguagePicker`][wpextract.parse.translations.LangPicker] to the `translation_pickers` argument.